PurifyPlus: Differences from traditional debuggers

 The ability to detect non-fatal errors is a major distinction between PurifyPlus and similar programs from the usual debuggers.
 By contrast, debuggers generally only allow the programmer to quickly find the sources of fatal errors, such as a program crash due to dereferencing a null pointer, but do not help to detect the non-fatal memory errors.
 Debuggers are useful for other things that PurifyPlus is not intended for, such as for stepping through the code line by line or examining the program's memory by hand at a particular moment of execution.
 In other words, these tools can complement each other for a skilled developer.

 PurifyPlus also includes other functionality, such as high-performance watchpoints, which are of general use while using a debugger on one's code.

-It is worth noting that using PurifyPlus makes the most sense in programming languages that leave memory management to the programmer.
+Using PurifyPlus makes the most sense in programming languages that leave memory management to the programmer.
 Hence, in Java, Lisp, or Visual Basic, for example, automatic memory management reduces occurrence of any memory leaks.
 These languages can however still have leaks; unnecessary references to objects will prevent the memory from being re-allocated.
 IBM has a product called Rational Application Developer to uncover these sorts of errors.